TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/2024-05-23-optimising-web-icons-for-fun.md

 {% image "assets/webicons/fonts-are-pretty-heavy.jpg", "w-50", "I present you the heaviest objects in the universe: Font Files." %}

-The modern web standard is to use inline SVGs (Scalable Vector Graphics) instead of webfonts.
-As its name suggests, SVGs scale nicely to any screen size and remove the need for font files.
-For the curious, Font Awesome wrote a solid comparison between webfonts and SVGs [*here*](https://blog.fontawesome.com/webfont-vs-svg/).
+I should take a step back.
+There are generally two established ways to handle icons on the web: 1) CSS + webfonts, and 2) inline SVGs (Scalable Vector Graphics).
+The modern web standard recommends SVGs for most cases; but due to historical reasons, this site uses the other option.
+As its name suggests, SVGs scale nicely to any screen size and remove the need for font files.^[For the curious, Font Awesome wrote a solid comparison between webfonts and SVGs [*here*](https://blog.fontawesome.com/webfont-vs-svg/).]

 Unfortunately, replacing webfonts with SVGs is not a simple *find-and-replace*.
 If it were, I would've included it in this analysis.
 After a painful struggle migrating a few icons, I decided to drop the ordeal and come back later.
 Didn't really feel like tuning CSS.